Haoranwugithub/UWB_CSS342_2019_Fall/class4/homework/problem_3/readme.md

 Then maxArea() should return a pointer to c2 because it has the largest area 50.265442 comparing to 28.274309 and 2.0.

+### 2. (10pt) Write a unit test in test/unit_tests.cpp to verify your maxArea()

+At least the following cases need to be covered

+* Bag is empty (maxArea() should return nullpt)
+* Bag contains only CircularCard objects with different area values
+* Bag contains only RectangularCard objects with different area values
+* Bag contains both RectangularCard and CircularCard objects with different area values
+* Bag contains both RectangularCard and CircularCard objects with same area values